|

 well with seafood starters at the dinner table.

 Dolcetto and Barbera are also produced here.
-I often find these priced
+We tasted a

 Barolo and Barbaresco can reach great heights in this cellar.
 Prices